 Do you know what happens if you sell your home?

 Look for an option in the contract that allows the original homeowner to transfer the PPA contract to the new buyers.
 If this is not possible, make certain what the rules are for selling your home when you have a PPA in place.

 Do you know what happens when the contract ends?

 There might be a purchase option at the end of the contract; find out how the pricing will work when that does happen.
 Some companies will plan to decommission the system and remove it from the home. if that is the case, ensure the contract states explicitly how they will repair the roof after removal, and how the company will handle any damage to your property as a result of the removal.

 The Future of PPA

-Third-party financing models are growing, according to the Solar Energy Industries Association.
+While third-party financing models are still popular, they have seen a decline in recent years, according to the Solar Energy Industries Association.
 For instance, Colorado first entered the third-party financing solar energy market in 2010; by the middle of 2011, third-party installations made up for 60 percent of all residential solar power, and by the middle of 2012 that number had risen to 75 percent.
 This played out in much the same manner across other states that allowed PPAs.

 In states like New Jersey, where 83 percent of residential solar systems installed over the last four years are third-party owned this method of financing is still going strong, however, this is not the case across the nation.
 Take for instance California, the country’s leader in solar.
 In 2013, 72 percent of residential systems were financed by third party.
 By 2017, that number had dropped to 32 percent.
 The future of third-party financing might be in the commercial sector.
 In 2017, more than half of all non-residential projects in the U.S. were third-party owned, an increase from previous years.

 Neverless, PPA or lease will continue to be a viable option, especially for those homeowners who prefer to enjoy the benefits of solar power but don’t want to deal with the hassle of figuring out all aspects of system ownership.